-Thanks to the positive state and local city of San Jose laws, more homeowners are now looking into adding detached structures to their properties for different purposes.
+Thanks to favorable state and local laws, more homeowners are considering adding detached structures to their properties for various purposes.

-From initial contact to final inspection, here’s our San Jose ADU construction process we follow:
+From initial contact to final inspection, here’s our ADU construction process we follow:

-To start off your San Jose ADU construction you must check in with your local zoning officials and if your plan to have the accessory structure is doable.
+To start off your ADU construction you must check in with your local zoning officials and if your plan to have the accessory structure is doable.

 Starting with the Government Code Section 658525.2 and the JADU Zoning Ordinance, then visit the zoning office, we will guide you on these steps at our initial consultation.
 The zoning office will give more details on your requests based on your lot size and characteristics.